Get the latest, first

 Role Explosion

-As mentioned previously, RBAC needs to be fine-grained in order to serve a large pool of users and roles within an organization securely.
+As mentioned previously, RBAC needs to be fine-grained to securely serve a large pool of users and roles within an organization.
 For example, while some engineers might need read-only access, others might need write access sprawling across clusters.
 As a result, you cannot create an engineer role and be done, because not all engineers can be given the same access permissions.
-When it comes to creating and distributing roles, administrators may forget who is assigned to each role within the many clusters.
+Administrators may forget who is assigned to each role within the many clusters when creating and distributing roles.

-This leads to a phenomenon known as role explosion, which refers to a rising in the complexity of the role structure over time.
+This leads to a phenomenon known as role explosion, which refers to a rising role structure’s complexity over time.
 When so many roles are created within an organization, a number of problems can arise: Administrators may have a hard time keeping track of the privileges assigned to each role; roles created for temporary purposes may be forgotten; and errors—such as someone being over-privileged—may occur.

 Complexity and Scalability Challenges